micartey/serizilla/README.md

 ## 📚 Introduction

-This project aims to easily serialize and to the corresponding objects.
+This project aims to easily serialize objects to and from byte streams.
-While Java presents its own features, there are some use cases, e.g. Sharing objects between programming languages or sending objects over the network when normal serialization does not meet the required criteria.
+While Java presents its own features, there are some use cases, e.g. sharing objects between programming languages, sending objects over the network or creating protocols.

 With the 2.0, you are able to create byte streams that are similar to those of protocols: